 that they might obtain a better resurrection.

 This phrase refers to those who were tortured and did not compromise their faith.
 They did not ask to be relieved of torture by renouncing their faith.
 They knew they had a great future at the resurrection.
-It was a better resurrection that raising a child from the dead; it was a permanent resurrection.
+It was a better resurrection than raising a child from the dead; it was a permanent resurrection.
 It is the final defeat of death.

 True faith does not compromise truth.

 Some people who walk by faith accept the worst possible situations in their lives as an act of God.
-Throughout church history, Christians were willing to suffer than to deny their Lord.
+Throughout church history, Christians were willing to suffer rather than to deny their Lord.
 They knew that they had a wonderful future ahead.
 Faith is a grace that draws from heaven God’s providential help in times of need.
 Faith gives the believer steadfastness during times of duress.
 It is essential to face trials calmly.
 It keeps us oriented to God’s purpose for our lives.